semionov/EuroVisionVote/src/COMMENTS.md

 ---

+Initially the whole chain was broadcasted to ensure state consistency during peer joins.
+Broadcasting opotimized by sending only the newly added block.

 The combination of a clean blockchain model, WebSocket P2P layer, and Spring Boot features like events and REST APIs makes the system both robust and extensible.